Fifteenth Amendment of the Constitution of Ireland: Background

+In pre-independence Ireland, divorce was only possible via the passage of a private act by Parliament; it was only available in case of adultery, and if a woman was applying, divorce was only granted if the adultery was accompanied by life-threatening cruelty.
+This was an expensive process, so only the very wealthy were able to get such Acts passed.
+Most of Ireland achieved independence in 1922 as the Irish Free State.
+Per the 1926 Census, 93% of the population were Catholics, and the Catholic Church forbade its members from divorce.

+In 1925, the Oireachtas (Irish parliament) altered its Standing Orders to say that divorce bills would not be heard, and thus it would be impossible to get a divorce.
+This was strenuously opposed by Senator W. B. Yeats, who said "If you show that this country, Southern Ireland, is going to be governed by Catholic ideas and by Catholic ideas alone, you will never get the North.
+You will create an impassable barrier between South and North, and you will pass more and more Catholic laws, while the North will, gradually, assimilate its divorce and other laws to those of England."

-The Constitution of Ireland adopted in 1937 included a constitutional ban on divorce.
-A previous bill to amend this provision proposed by the Fine Gael–Labour Party government of Garret FitzGerald, the Tenth Amendment of the Constitution Bill 1986, was rejected in a referendum by 63.5% to 36.5%.
+The Constitution of Ireland adopted in 1937 included a ban on divorce.
+An attempt by the Fine Gael–Labour Party government in 1986 to amend this provision was rejected in a referendum by 63.5% to 36.5%.

-In the intervening years, the Judicial Separation and Family Law Reform Act 1989 allowed for legal separation to be recognised by a court.
+The Judicial Separation and Family Law Reform Act 1989 allowed Irish courts to recognize legal separation.
 The government made other legislative changes to address the issues identified in that referendum campaign, including the social welfare and pension rights of divorced spouses, which were copper fastened, and the abolition of the status of illegitimacy to remove any distinction between the rights of the children of first and subsequent unions.

-Shortly before its collapse, the 1989–92 government published a white paper on marriage breakdown, which proposed "to have a referendum on divorce after a full debate on the complex issues involved and following the enactment of other legislative proposals in the area of family law".
+Shortly before its collapse, the 1989–1992 government published a white paper on marriage breakdown, which proposed "to have a referendum on divorce after a full debate on the complex issues involved and following the enactment of other legislative proposals in the area of family law".

 In 1995, the Fine Gael–Labour Party–Democratic Left government of John Bruton proposed a new amendment to allow for divorce in specified circumstances.

 Changes to the text

-The Fifteenth Amendment deleted the following Article 41.3.2º of the Constitution:
+The Fifteenth Amendment deleted the following Article 41.3.2° of the Constitution:

 and substituted that subsection with the following: